zk4/vimrc/readme.md

 Not an IDE fan.
 No fancy stuff.
 Try use plugins as less as possible.
 Try focus on contents.
 I would gradually reduce the plugins I use.

-To feel free.
-Simplicity makes cosistence and helps focusing.
+Keep my mind active instead of passive to feel absolutely free from typing.
+Simplicity makes cosistence and focusing.

 What does matters in vim:
 - vim moving & motions